tdeborge/FIS-Workshop-Yasumi/lab-3-creating-fis-starter-app.md

 ## Creating a new Project

-We will start off a new Project by using the Maven Archetyp that is created for fis-karaf.
+We will start off a new Project by using the Maven Archetype that is created for fis-karaf.
 The base project used for this approach is located [here](https://gitlab.com/rh-emea-ssa-fuse-tutorial/fis-configmap-karaf).

 ```
 mvn org.apache.maven.plugins:maven-archetype-plugin:2.4:generate -DarchetypeCatalog=https://maven.repository.redhat.com/ga/io/fabric8/archetypes/archetypes-catalog/2.2.195.redhat-000007/archetypes-catalog-2.2.195.redhat-000007-archetype-catalog.xml -DarchetypeGroupId=org.jboss.fuse.fis.archetypes -DarchetypeArtifactId=karaf2-camel-log-archetype -DarchetypeVersion=2.2.195.redhat-000007